cisco-open/camblet/site/docs/src/content/docs/concepts/process-metadata.md

 ---
-title: Process augmentation
+title: Process metadata
 ---

 Each process is allocated a unique process identifier (PID), commonly known as a process ID.
-When a process initiates a network connection, the kernel module requests the agent to perform process augmentation.
-The agent collects as many properties as possible about the process based on its ID and the environment in which the process is running.
-The collected metadata can be used in [identity rules](/docs/concepts/identity-rule) as selectors.
+When a process initiates a network connection, the kernel module requests the agent to perform process metadata collection.
+The agent collects as many metadata as possible about the process based on its ID and the environment in which the process is running.
+The collected metadata can be used in [policies](/docs/concepts/policy) as selectors.

 ## Supported metadata collectors <a link="collectors"></a>